tocco/tocco-docs/devops/continuous_delivery/new_release_branch.rst

         oc process -f nice-documentation.yml INSTALLATION=${VERSION} | oc create -f -

 - Site Search can be configured on https://control.freefind.com and is registered by toccosupport@gmail.com for https\://documentation.tocco.ch.
-Username and password can be found in the Ansible Vault [#f1]_.
+Username and password can be found in the :term:`Ansible Vault`.

   1. Set an additional starting point in "/Build Index/Set starting point" to ensure that the subdomain is indexed.
   2. Define a new subsection in "/Build Index/Define subsections" to ensure that user can search inside a specific documentation.